In-between Motion Generation Based Multi-Style Quadruped Robot Locomotion: METHODOLOGY

 \subsubsection{Motion Generation Network}

 The motion generation module of our approach is inspired by the foundational architecture proposed by \cite{song2022rsmt}.
 While retaining the core network structure of the original model, which demonstrated efficacy in generating humanoid motion sequences, we significantly adapt the methodology to address the distinct challenges of quadruped robotic locomotion.
-Key modifications include the redesign of the loss functions to align with quadruped-specific implementation objectives such as joint limits and constraints, substantial alterations to the input/output representations to accommodate the quadruped robot's observations, and the implementation of mechanisms for robust first-frame prediction crucial for deployment on physical platforms.
-This section details these adapted components within the inherited framework.
+Our motion genetator composed three net: PAE network, CMoEs network, and sampler network.

-\textbf{PAE Network} There are three network needed to train in the whole training process of the motion generator.
-First, a periodic autoencoder (PAE) \cite{starke2022deepphase} is trained to generate a multi-dimensional phase manifold.
+\textbf{PAE Network} First, a periodic autoencoder (PAE) \cite{starke2022deepphase} is trained to generate a multi-dimensional phase manifold.
 The PAE network decompose motion into periodic components, obtaining an encoding phase manifold, which is a crucial element for training our motion generator.

 For application to quadruped robots, our modified PAE architecture replaces the original PAE's state-estimated 3D skeletal velocity inputs with directly obtainable, high-accuracy joint angular velocities.
 This eliminates the need for costly and error-prone external state estimation pipelines.
-The dimensionality of the Latent space $I$ is set to 5, compared to the 10 dimensions typically required for human motions.
+The dimensionality of the latent space $I$ is set to 5, compared to the 10 dimensions typically required for human motions.

-\textbf{CMoEs Decoder} Second, a CMoEs Decoder Network is trained to learn different local style motions, which enables the network to generate specified style motions for the motion generator.
+\textbf{CMoEs Decoder} CMoEs Decoder is used to learn different local style motions, which enables the network to generate specified style motions for the motion generator.
 The network structure is shown in Fig. \ref{Figure: outline}.

 The proposed CMoEs Decoder Network employs an autoencoder structure to train the CMoEs decoder.
 The network used the current frame $s^t$ and the next frame $s^{t+1}$ to generate the latent $z$.
 To better emphasize the motion style representation during training, the input Dataset is processed by a trained PAE network to generate a Phase Manifold $\mathcal{P}$.
 The phase value $p^{t+1}$ extracted from $\mathcal{P}$ at timestep $t+1$ serves as input to a gating network.
 After that the gating network's output is concatenated with the current state $s_t$, target velocity $v^{t+1}$, and latent variable $z$.
 This combined vector is fed into an expert pool network to predict the $\Delta{s^{t+1}}$.